 Anytime the court makes an order above or below guideline, it must explain the reasons for not following the guideline.

 There are certain child-related expenses that courts can add on to the basic guideline child support calculation.
-The law requires that the court must add on expenses for uninsured health care and for child care used for employment purposes or to attend training necessary for employment.
+The law requires that the court must add on expenses for uninsured health care, and for child care which allows the parents(s) to work or attend training necessary for employment.

-The court also has the discretion add on expenses for the children's education or special needs and for travel expenses related to visitation.
+The court also has the discretion to add on expenses for the children's education or special needs and for travel expenses related to visitation.